 We are a cancer diagnostics company that develops and commercializes proprietary circulating tumor cell, or CTC, and circulating tumor DNA, or ctDNA, tests utilizing a standard blood sample.
-Our first and currently only commercialized test is OncoCEE-BRTM for breast cancer CTC enumeration and analysis.
+Our first and currently only commercialized test is OncoCEE-BRTM for breast cancer CTC detection and analysis.
 OncoCEE-BR and our tests in development are designed to provide information to oncologists to enable them to select appropriate treatment for their patients due to better, timelier and more-detailed data on the characteristics of tumors.
-Our marketed test and our tests in development for the enumeration and analysis of CTCs utilize our Cell Enrichment and Extraction, or CEE[®], technology, and our tests in development for the detection and analysis of ctDNA utilize our CEE-SelectorTM technology, each performed on a standard blood sample.
+Our marketed test and our tests in development for the detection and analysis of CTCs utilize our Cell Enrichment and Extraction, or CEE®, technology, and our tests in development for the detection and analysis of ctDNA utilize our CEE-SelectorTM technology, each performed on a standard blood sample.
 CEE is an internally developed, microfluidics-based CTC capture and analysis platform, with enabling features that change how CTC testing can be used by clinicians by providing real-time biomarker monitoring with only a standard blood sample.
 The CEE-Selector technology enables mutation detection with enhanced sensitivity and specificity and is applicable to nucleic acid from CTCs or other sample types, such as blood plasma for ctDNA.
-From August 2011, when we launched OncoCEE-BR, to September 30, 2013, our revenues from OncoCEE-BR have totaled approximately \$211,000.
+From August 2011, when we launched OncoCEE-BR, to September 30, 2013, our revenues from OncoCEE-BR have totaled approximately \$184,000.
 To achieve profitability, we would need to increase our revenue, from OncoCEE-BR and any tests we introduce in the future, many-fold from such historic level.
 We are an emerging company.

-From August 2011 to May 2013, we and our commercialization partner Clarient Diagnostic Services, Inc., or Clarient, were the exclusive marketers of the OncoCEE-BR test and we performed, on average, approximately 10 tests per month under our commercialization agreement with Clarient beginning from the first test under our commercialization agreement with Clarient in March 2012.
+From August 2011 to May 2013 our commercialization partner Clarient Diagnostic Services, Inc., or Clarient, was responsible for all billing associated with OncoCEE-BR tests.
+We do not have data for Clarient's billing and collection experience with regard to our test, because Clarient paid us a contracted amount per test performed regardless of their billing and collections.
+During this period, Clarient and we were the exclusive marketers of the OncoCEE-BR test and we performed, on average, approximately 10 tests per month under our commercialization agreement with Clarient beginning from the first test under our commercialization agreement with Clarient in March 2012.
 In May 2013, we amended our commercialization agreement with Clarient such that Clarient is no longer the exclusive marketing partner for the test.
 Because we do not yet have an in-house sales force, this resulted in a reduction in the commercial testing rate.
-Only in November 2013 did we first directly bill any payor for physician-ordered testing; until May 2013 Clarient was responsible for all billing associated with our tests.
-We do not have data for Clarient's billing and collection experience with regard to our test, because Clarient paid us a contracted amount per test performed regardless of their billing and collections.
-From May to December 2013 we performed an average of 1-3 physician-ordered tests per month (in addition to the 20-30 tests per month which we have been performing since January 2013 for a clinical utility study with investigators at the Dana-Farber Cancer Institute).
-Billing for physician-ordered tests is now handled for us by a non-Clarient billing service provider.
-In November and December 2013 we invoiced, through this service provider, for 13 physician-ordered tests.
-Of these tests, 8 were billed to private third-party payors and 5 were billed to Medicare.
-We have not yet had any response from the payors as to the bills submitted in late 2013.
+Since May 2013 we have performed an average of 2-3 physician-ordered tests per month (in addition to the 20-30 tests per month which we have been performing since January 2013 for a clinical utility study with investigators at the Dana-Farber Cancer Institute).
+Billing was processed in early November 2013 for 4 of these physician-ordered tests, after partial completion of the transition of the billing function to a non-Clarient billing service provider.
+All 4 tests were billed to private third-party payors.
+We have not yet had any response from the payors as to the bills submitted in November 2013, and we have not yet directly billed Medicare for any testing.
 Accordingly, we do not yet have any data regarding reimbursement history or collectability experience.
-In addition, we believe the sample size of 13 is too small to be the basis for any conclusion about our ongoing payor mix.
+In addition, we believe the sample size of 4 is too small to be the basis for any conclusion about our ongoing payor mix.